superbrothers/kubernetes-docs/kubectl_create_ingress.md

 ## kubectl create ingress

-Create an ingress with the specified name.
+Create an ingress with the specified name

 ### Synopsis